-HVAC technicians are in high demand to build, install, and maintain our constantly evolving systems, and experts predict the demand of HVAC technicians will only rise through 2026.
+HVAC technicians are in high demand to build, install, and maintain our constantly evolving systems, and experts predict the demand for HVAC technicians will only rise through 2026.
 The Bureau of Labor Statistics specifically predicted a growth of 21% in the field between 2012 and 2022.

 You can own your own business or work for an HVAC contractor (most HVAC techs are employed by plumbing, heating, and air-conditioning contractors*).
 Other options include teaching at trade schools or working in retail or wholesale trade.
 Future job opportunities may include: working as an energy auditor, green technology specialist, or conducting equipment performance testing.
 HVAC is an exciting field!
 If you want steady work with good pay and plenty of opportunities for advancement, consider training in an HVAC-related field.Search Upcoming Courses

 This course introduces the basic refrigeration process uses in mechanical refrigeration and air conditioning systems.
 Topics include terminology, safety, and identification and function of components; refrigeration cycle; and tools and instrumentation used in mechanical refrigeration systems.
 Upon completion, students should be able to identify refrigeration systems and components, explain the refrigeration process, and use the tools and instrumentation of the trade.

 This course introduces the principles and concepts of conventional residential heating and cooling system design.
 Topics include heating and cooling load